estruyf/blog-content/content/posts/2024-03-24-using-dev-proxy-in-your-github-actions-workflow-with-a-macos-runner.md

 type: "post"
 ---

-Lately, I have been working with the [Microsoft Dev Proxy](https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/overview), a tool for API simulation, mocking, and testing.
+Lately, I have been working with the [Microsoft's Dev Proxy](https://learn.microsoft.com/en-us/microsoft-cloud/dev/dev-proxy/overview), a tool for API simulation, mocking, and testing.
 One of the things I wanted to try was to use the Dev Proxy in a GitHub Actions workflow so that I could use it in combination with Playwright to test my solutions with mocked APIs.

 The Dev Proxy is a .NET Core application that can run on any platform that supports .NET Core, so it works on Windows, Linux, and macOS.
 I chose to use a macOS virtual machine/runner because, at the time of writing, the Dev Proxy cannot automatically trust the root certificate.